OctoD/tiinvo/docs/modules/Str.md

 ▸ **padStart**(`a`, `b`, `c?`): [`T`](Str.md#t)

 Pads the current string with a given string (possibly repeated) so that the resulting string reaches a given length.

 The padding is applied from the start (left) of the current string.

-If `a` and `b` parameters are passed, then the result is `a` padded by `b`.

-If `b` parameter is not passed, returns a `Unary<string, string>` function and the result is `b` padded by `a`.

 **`Example`**